 UP TO 200 YOUNG PEOPLE NOT IN EDUCATION, EMPLOYMENT OR TRAINING WILL HAVE THE OPPORTUNITY TO GAIN BTEC QUALIFICATIONS

-Bath Rugby Foundation currently supports 60 students gain a BTEC Level 1 qualification.
+Bath Rugby Foundation currently supports 60 students studying for a BTEC Level 1 qualification.
 The Stadium for Bath Development Academy will provide a pathway and several entry points for young people to develop their employability skills, build confidence and gain employment within the community.

 The Development Academy will offer programmes tailored to the needs of our City using hospitality boxes as dedicated classrooms.

-Research tells us that local authority cuts in youth service funding (from £1m to £500,000 per year) will have a detrimental effect on young people in danger of finding themselves not in education, employment or training, making the Foundation’s programme a more in demand facility.
-This year (2019) are currently 336 16 and 17 year olds registered in Bath and North East Somerset as not in education, employment or training.
+Research tells us that local authority cuts in youth service funding (from £1m to £500,000 per year) will have a detrimental effect on young people in danger of finding themselves not in education, employment or training, making the Foundation’s programme a more in-demand facility.
+This year (2019) there are currently three hundred and thirty six 16-17 year olds registered in the Bath and North East Somerset region as not in education, employment or training.

 The Club has an unrivalled heritage of success, innovation and flair and has been part of the city’s DNA for over 150 years.
 Formed in 1865, the Club was unlike other teams, which were selected based on educational or vocational credentials.
 Bath comprised players from all walks of life including labourers, builders and miners.